 PiL – Lydon, McGeoch and Dias – release 'That What Is Not'.
-The last studio album to date.
 The band are complemented by sessions players.

 EMI Records take over Virgin Records.
 PiL leave the label.

 North American package tour with BAD, Live and Blind Melon.
 Followed by UK, European and South American Tours, plus more US shows.
 Allan Dias leaves during European shows.

 John Lydon announces he has put PiL on hiatus to concentrate on recording a solo album; and to complete his autobiography ‘Rotten No Irish, No Blacks, No Dogs’.
 He also releases the 'Open Up' collaboration single with Leftfield.

 John Lydon releases the solo album 'Psycho's Path'.
 His first album outside PiL since the band was formed.